-"Le Pichet" is a traditional mountain house built, as are many in the region, partly into the hillside.
-It adjoins "La Carrette", the former farmhouse which we now also have the privelege to own.
-Lovingly restored over the past 20 years it i retains as many of the original features as possible - the "pas de oiseaux" originally built for thatching purposes, and the beams of the old roof structure.
-It is tastefully and comfortably furnished, and Rodney's sculptures and paintings, together with Eleri's embroideries provide a personal and homely touch.
+"Le Pichet" is built, as are many houses in the region, partly into the hillside.
+It adjoins "La Carrette", the former farmhouse which we now also own.
+Lovingly restored over the past 20 years it retains as many of the original features as possible - the "pas de oiseaux" originally built for thatching purposes, and the beams of the old roof structure.
+It is tastefully and comfortably furnished, largely in oak, and Rodney's sculptures and paintings, together with Eleri's embroideries provide a personal and homely touch.

 The house benefits from superb light, particularly in the afternoons and evenings in the downstairs dining room and upstairs rooms.
 The ground floor consists of a spacious dining room, bathroom and well equipped kitchen; a lovely oak staircase leads to the first floor consisting of two charming bedrooms and a light, high-ceilinged and spacious living room which can also serve as a bedroom if you wish.